-- Interpretation Note 82 (IN 82) dealing with the definition of "motor car" and the deduction of input tax on acquisition of a "motor car"; - Binding General Ruling (VAT) 12 (BGR 12) regarding over-allowances which is reproduced in Annexure B; - Interpretation Note 30 (Issue 3) (IN 30) for the requirements regarding the documentary proof required to substantiate the application of the zero rate in respect of direct exports; and - The Export Regulation that was gazetted on 2 May 2014 (as per GG 37580) regarding indirect exports.
+- Interpretation Note 82 (IN 82) dealing with the definition of "motor car" and the deduction of input tax on acquisition of a "motor car". - Interpretation Note 30 (Issue 3) (IN 30) for the requirements regarding the documentary proof required to substantiate the application of the zero rate in respect of direct exports. - The Export Regulation that was gazetted on 2 May 2014 (as per GG 37580) regarding indirect exports.

-There are also various other guides available on the SARS website or to the VAT 404 - Guide for Vendors which may be referred to for more information relating to the various publications.
+There are also various other guides available on the SARS website or the VAT 404 - Guide for Vendors that may be referred to for more information relating to the various publications.